high90/high90/_content/1-blog/2016-04-04-0700-static-and-free.md

 > My time with Squarespace ended today.
 It was never an entirely happy marriage between us, and it’s not worth spilling every detail why, but I will say that the main thing that ultimately drove me from Squarespace for good was its poorly implemented Markdown editor.

-While I'm thinking about it, don't forget to update your RSS reader to his new feed:
+Don't forget to update your RSS reader to his new feed:

 [http://www.practicallyefficient.com/feed.xml](http://www.practicallyefficient.com/feed.xml)